 This oatmeal recipe is perfect for autumn, it’s warming, comforting and just what your body needs to keep you going strong through the colder months.
-The sweet flavours of the manuka (or maple) satisfies the sweet cravings and adds a much needed sweetness to compliment more intense sesame flavour.
+The sweet flavours of the manuka (or maple) satisfy the sweet cravings and add a much-needed sweetness to compliment the more intense sesame flavour.
 I love adding raspberries or pomegranate seeds to this porridge for a burst of sharp flavour, but equally a creamy sliced banana or a handful of blueberries mixed in would work wonderfully.

 1/2 cup porridge oats/quick oats

 a pinch of cinnamon

 Tahini, Honey, Banana Slices or a sprinkle of granola!

 Start by adding the oats and oat milk to a saucepan over a medium heat.

 When the oat milk is hot add in all the other ingredients.
 Keep on stirring, and if it gets too hot lower the heat.
 Keep stirring for around 10 minutes.

 Pour into a bowl, top with the other half of the banana, some berries or even a further dollop of tahini (why not!?).
 Enjoy!